outofcoffee/corebot/README.md

 #### Customised output

 Sometimes the bots reaction is enough to see the status.
-To do this, set the `showJobInfo` option to `false`.
+To do this, set the `showJobOutcome` option to `false`.
 Default is `true`.

 Sometimes the output of the job is needed to be given back by the bot.
 To do this, set the `showJobOutput` option to `true`.
 Default is `false`.